prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 #### Metric naming convention

 Have a convention for naming metrics e.g. appending `_delta_counter` to a metric name.
 This could make the temporality more obvious at query time.
 However, assuming the type and unit metadata proposal is implemented, having the temporality as part of a metadata label would be more consistent than having it in the metric name.

-### Monotonicity alternatives

-#### Map non-monotonic delta counters to gauges with `__temporality__` option

-With the `__temporality__` option, we could map monotonic deltas to the counter type, and non-monotonic counters to gauges.
-However, it becomes impossible to reliably distinguish between metrics that are non-monotonic deltas and those that are non-monotonic cumulative (since both would be stored as gauges, potentially with the same metric name).
-Though this could be improved by adding [additional otel metric properties as labels](#add-otel-metric-properties-as-labels).

 ### Querying deltas alternatives